forbze/WWDC-First-Time-Guide/README.md

 #WWDC First Timer Guide#

 Congrats!
 You've got a WWDC ticket.
-Every year the list of developers wanting to attend the conference yets longer and longer, and the ballot gets harder to succeed in.
+Every year the list of developers wanting to attend the conference gets longer and longer, and the ballot gets harder to succeed in.

 Last year I read <a href="http://www.twitter.com/AndyDrizen">@AndyDrizen</a>'s guide <a href="http://odecee.com.au/making-the-most-of-wwdc-2015/">here</a> and decided I'd adapt it and add my own point of view on the conference.